Gann fan levels and strategy (PDF)

-When trading gann fan breakout the take-profit strategy indicates that traders should wait until the price reach the next gan fan S&R level. from the other side, when trading bounces the take-profit strategy suggests that traders should wait until the price reach the previous gan fan S&R level.
+When trading Gann fan breakout the take-profit strategy indicates that traders should wait until the price reach the next Gann fan S&R level. from the other side, when trading bounces the take-profit strategy suggests that traders should wait until the price reach the previous Gann fan S&R level.

 Traders can set stop-loss orders above (below) a previous top (bottom) when trading breakouts.
 Whilst when trading bounces they can put stop-loss orders above (below) the top (bottom) of the most recent swing made at the time of the bounce.

 How to draw Gann fan levels in Metatrader 4 and 5 ?

 You can draw Gann fan lines automatically in your chart on MT 4 or MT5 platforms by following these simple steps:

 - Open the platform that you want to trade in.

 - Head to the principal menu and click “insert”.

 - Place it on the chart and identify the beginning point (choose any significant swing high or swing low).
 When the market is in an uptrend, you should put the starting point at the local low from where the uptrend began, then the Gann fan lines will run upwards.
 When the market is in a downtrend, the starting point should be placed at the local high from where a descending impulse began, the trend lines of Gann fans will head downwards.